 \section{Introduction}

 Dynamics of quantum system under control is generally described by the time-dependent Schr\"odinger equation~\cite{Schrodinger1926AnUndulatory}.
-The prior investigations over both Hermitian and non-Hermitian quantum mechanics~\cite{Siegert1939Onthe,Herman1958Unified,Herman1962Unified} focus primarily on the properties of system Hamiltonian, such as the energy spectra and the eigenstates, while regarding the manifold geometry and the constraints as auxiliary elements.
-In contrast, the present work attempts to treat them on equal footing, from the perspective of the control of finite-dimensional systems with a non-Hermitian Hamiltonian~\cite{Siegert1939Onthe,Herman1958Unified,Herman1962Unified}.
+The prior investigations over both Hermitian and non-Hermitian quantum mechanics~\cite{Siegert1939Onthe,Herman1958Unified,Herman1962Unified} focused primarily on the properties of system Hamiltonian, e.g., the energy spectra and the instantaneous eigenstates, while regarding the manifold geometry and the boundary constraints as minor elements.
+Distinctively, the present work attempts to treat them on equal footing in the control of finite-dimensional systems under a time-dependent non-Hermitian Hamiltonian~\cite{Siegert1939Onthe,Herman1958Unified,Herman1962Unified}.